filipsnastins/concurrency-control-with-dynamodb/README.md

 Let's see what can happen when two concurrent operations are performed without additional concurrency control measures.

-In the example, a user creates a `PaymentIntent` of $100, initiates the charge operation, and simultaneously changes the amount to $200, for examples, by quickly adding a new item to a shopping card.
+In the example, a user creates a `PaymentIntent` of $100, initiates the charge operation, and simultaneously changes the amount to $200, for example, by quickly adding a new item to a shopping card.
-Since the charge involves an external service, the Payment Gateway, it takes more time to complete than changing the amount.
+Since the charge involves an external service, the Payment Gateway, it takes longer to complete than changing the amount.
 While processing the $100 charge, the amount has been changed to $200.
 When the successful charge response arrives from the Payment Gateway, the `PaymentIntent` is marked as `CHARGED`.
-In the end, the $200 `PaymentIntent` is marked as `CHARGED` in the Payment System, while only $100 was withdrawn from the user's account.
+In the end, the $200 `PaymentIntent` is marked as `CHARGED` in the Payments System, while only $100 was withdrawn from the user's account.

 ```mermaid